sajohnstone/azure-databricks/README.md

 ### Docker Setup

 The Docker container is configured to run Terraform and other tooling required for this project.
 It will map a volume to bring in the credentials for Azure and Databricks but you will either need to configure these prior to running or update the use the appropriate secrets.

+### Repo Setup

+- **`core`**: Install this first as this creates a VNet and Bastion that can be used to deploy databricks
+- **`databricks`**: If you enable full PrivateLink then you need to deploy from within your Azure VNet or it will fail.

 ### Commands